amiteshkushwaha7/CPP-PROGRAMS/README.md

 # C++ Programming Portfolio

 Welcome to my C++ Programming Portfolio!
-This repository contains a collection of C++ programs that I've developed, organized by different topics and assignments.
+This repository contains a collection of C++ programs that I've solved by different topics and assignments.
 Whether you're a student, educator, or fellow developer, I hope you find this repository helpful for learning or reference.

 ## Repository Structure